Utham-ds/sokoban-java-game/README.md

-# Sokoban Java Game 🧱🎮
+# Sokoban Game

-A desktop-based Sokoban game developed in Java using object-oriented design principles and Java Swing.
-The game simulates the classic puzzle logic of pushing boxes to designated goals.
+A Java-based implementation of the classic Sokoban puzzle game.
+Developed as part of my academic coursework, this game involves object-oriented programming, game logic, and GUI development using Java.

-## 🔧 Features
+## Features
-- Multiple levels with increasing difficulty
+- Tile-based puzzle game
-- Player movement using keyboard keys
+- Keyboard-controlled movement
-- Win-condition detection
+- Win condition detection
-- Java Swing GUI
+- Designed with modular code structure

-## 🛠️ Technologies
+## Tech Stack
-- Java (Core + OOP)
+- Java
-- Java Swing
+- Java Swing (for GUI)

-## 🧩 Gameplay Preview
-*(Include a screenshot or GIF of the game here)*
+- Object-Oriented Programming Principles

+## How to Play
+1. Run the main file using any Java IDE.
+2. Use arrow keys to move the player and push blocks to the target positions.
+3. Game ends when all blocks are placed correctly.

-## 📁 Folder Structure
+## Author
+Utham Kumar.
+M